Procedure for retracting published articles

 The retraction procedure is carried out using the EASE Retraction Form.

-The decision to retract is made after careful consideration of appeals from editors, authors, or readers (for more details, see the “Applications and Appeals” section).
+The decision to retract is made after careful consideration of appeals from editors, authors, or readers.

 An article may be retracted if it is determined that: